MoOx/phenomic/docs/content/docs/usage/configuration/build.md

 One particular piece of the webpack configuration is important for Phenomic.
-The section that defines the loader for ``.md`` files (or whatever you use) is crucial (in the default boilerplate, it's the first loader) :
+The section that defines the loader for ``.md`` files (or whatever you use) is crucial (in the phenomic-theme-base, it's the first loader) :

 - it allows you to control what text engine to use (default to Markdown using [remark](http://remark.js.org/)